ton-community/ton-docs/docs/develop/func/functions.md

 #### Inline specifier
 If a function has `inline` specifier, its code is actually substituted in every place where the function is called.
 It goes without saying that recursive calls to inlined functions are not possible.
 #### Inline_ref specifier
-The code of a function with the `inline_ref` specifier is put into a separate cell, and every time when the function is called a `CALLREF` command is executed by TVM.
+The code of a function with the `inline_ref` specifier is put into a separate cell, and every time when the function is called, a `CALLREF` command is executed by TVM.
 So it's similar to `inline`, but because a cell can be reused in several places without duplicating it, it is almost always more efficient in terms of code size to use `inline_ref` specifier instead of `inline` unless the function is called exactly once.
 Recursive calls of `inline_ref`'ed functions are still impossible because there are no cyclic references in the TVM cells.
 #### method_id
-Every function in a TVM program has an internal integer ID by which it can be called.
-Ordinary functions are usually numbered by subsequent integers starting from 1, but get-methods of the contract are numbered by crc16 hashes of their names. `method_id(<some_number>)` specifier allows to set the ID of a function to specified value, and `method_id` uses the default value `(crc16(<function_name>) & 0xffff) | 0x10000`.
+Every function in TVM program has an internal integer id by which it can be called.
+Ordinary functions are usually numbered by subsequent integers starting from 1, but get-methods of the contract are numbered by crc16 hashes of their names. `method_id(<some_number>)` specifier allows to set the id of a function to specified value, and `method_id` uses the default value `(crc16(<function_name>) & 0xffff) | 0x10000`.
 If a function has `method_id` specifier, then it can be called in lite-client or ton-explorer as a get-method by its name.

 For example,
 ```cpp